RnR-2018/Deep-learning-with-PyTorch-and-GCP/README.md

 ### Additional resources.
 1. [Jupyter Notebook Tricks](https://www.dataquest.io/blog/jupyter-notebook-tips-tricks-shortcuts/).
 Quite cool.
 There are a lot of things that we never heard of.
 2. [Udacity Online Course](https://www.udacity.com/course/intro-to-machine-learning-nanodegree--nd229).
 This is not free, and not relevant to the course BMEN4460 at all.
 It is just a course we looked into personally.
 We are not paid or anything to advertise this.
+It's just a very friendly course if you are new to deep learning.

 ### Useful links (to be organized).
 - [Biomedical Image Analysis](https://medium.com/@iradche/biomedical-image-analysis-d06024b8c122).